Mohosin999/Case-Study/Resume_Builder_Application/README.md

 ## 🚀 Challenges Faced & Solutions

-1. AI Integration Challenges
-   As it was my first time working with AI, I faced difficulties integrating the Google Gemini AI into the project:
+**`Problem:`** As it was my first time working with AI, I faced difficulties integrating the Google Gemini AI into the project.

-Problem: The integration process was complicated, and I needed to ensure the AI-generated summaries were relevant and professional.
-Solution: I turned to ChatGPT and YouTube tutorials for guidance.
-With their help, I was able to implement the AI feature, allowing users to generate high-quality summaries for their resumes.
-2. Backend Performance Issues
+**`Solution:`** I turned to ChatGPT and YouTube tutorials for guidance.
+With their help, I was able to implement the AI feature in my application.

-I deployed the backend using Render's free tier, and encountered a significant delay in fetching data from the backend:
+**`Problem:`** I deployed the backend using Render's free tier and encountered a significant delay when trying to fetch data after a period of inactivity.
+It took more than a minute to fetch resume data.

-Problem: After a day of deployment, fetching resume data took almost two minutes due to the backend going into sleep mode after inactivity.
+**`Solution:`** I asked for advice from ChatGPT.
+Then I got to know the cause of this problem from ChatGPT and that is render puts services in a "sleep mode" after a period of inactivity to conserve resources, which causes a delay when the service is "woken up" for the first request.
+This is a common behavior with free-tier.

-Solution: I sought advice from ChatGPT, which suggested using UptimeRobot to regularly ping the backend.
+It then suggested using UptimeRobot to ping the backend regularly.
 By configuring it to send requests every 5 minutes, I was able to prevent the backend from sleeping, improving the response time.

-Lessons Learned 📚
+## 📚 Lessons Learned

 AI Integration Skills: I gained hands-on experience integrating AI into a practical application.
 Working with Google Gemini AI taught me how to manage AI data flows, which will be valuable for future projects involving AI.

 Backend Optimization: Through the issue with Render's free tier, I learned the importance of managing backend services, especially on free-tier hosting, and how services like UptimeRobot can improve uptime and performance.